CyVerse-learning-materials/de_manual/new-appInterfacechildpages/designingInterface.rst

     .. image:: img/CreateApps-1a.png

-    3. In the Tool used field, click , and then enter at least 3 characters of the app name.
+    3. In the **Tool used** field, click |BrowseButton|, and then enter at least 3 characters of the app name.

+    .. tip:: To indicate a version of your app or that this is an HPC app, you can add opening and closing parentheses in the app name.

+    4. To view the attribution and description of the tool, click the app name, then click |CloseWindow| to close.

+    .. tip:: Tool or version not listed?
+            Click **New Tool Request** and `request that a new tool or version be installed <https://wiki.cyverse.org/wiki/display/DEmanual/Adding+or+Requesting+a+New+Tool>`_.

+    5. Select the tool and click **OK**.

+    6. In the App name field, enter a unique name for the app.

+    7. In the **App description** field, enter a brief description.
+The description will be displayed when viewing the `app information <https://wiki.cyverse.org/wiki/display/DEmanual/Viewing+App+and+Tool+Information>`_ section in the Apps list.

+    8. Click **Save**.